Hadeel-Hassan/Homathon_Helpers/README.md

 # Homathon_Helpers

 ## Idea
-This application linkس between the job seeker and the job provider in the health community.
+This application links between the job seeker and the job provider in the health community.

 ## Instruction